TanguyBarthelemy/TanguyBarthelemy/README.md

 ## JDemetra+ documentation 📖

-With Anna Smyk, we also write the [documentation](https://jdemetra-new-documentation.netlify.app/) for the JDemetra+ software.
+With Anna Smyk, we also write the [documentation](https://jdemetra-new-documentation.netlify.app/) of the JDemetra+ software.
 You can follow us on our [blog](https://jdemetra-universe-blog.netlify.app/).

 ## Contacts ☎️